-The Canadian ADHD Practice Guidelines for the diagnosis and treatment of ADHD received a major update in the first quarter of 2018.
-These guidelines are produced and funded by the Canadian ADHD Resource Alliance (CADDRA), a national, independent, not-for-profit association made up of healthcare professionals across multiple related specialities.
-With previous editions published in 2006, 2008 and 2011, the current guidelines (4th Edition) are a product of constant review against newly published research in ADHD, and were assembled and refined by a multidisciplinary team involving ADHD specialists, paediatricians, psychiatrists, psychologists, primary care physicians, pharmacists, nurses and educators from across Canada.
-These guidelines have been designed to be easily accessible and simple to use.
-Please note that while this synopsis provides a brief overview of some of the updated recommendations in the 4th Edition of the CADDRA guidelines on the diagnosis and management of ADHD, this is not exhaustive of all recommendations and should not be used for the diagnosis or treatment of patients.
+The Canadian ADHD Practice Guidelines for the diagnosis and treatment of ADHD were published in 2020.
+These guidelines are produced and funded by the Canadian ADHD Resource Alliance (CADDRA), a national, independent, not-for-profit association comprised of healthcare professionals across multiple related specialities.
+With previous editions published in 2006, 2008, 2011 and 2018, the current guidelines (4.1 Edition) are a product of constant review against newly published research in attention-deficit hyperactivity disorder (ADHD), or hyperkinetic disorder (HKD), and were assembled and refined by a multidisciplinary team involving ADHD specialists, paediatricians, psychiatrists, psychologists, primary care physicians, pharmacists, nurses and educators from across Canada.
+These guidelines are consensus-based and have been designed to be easily accessible and simple to use.1 Please note that while this synopsis provides a brief overview of some of the recommendations in Edition 4.1 of the CADDRA guidelines on the diagnosis and management of ADHD, this is not exhaustive of all recommendations and should not be used for the diagnosis or treatment of ADHD.
 Healthcare professionals should consult the full CADDRA guideline document, which is available on the CADDRA website.

-In summary, Chapters 1 and 2, which cover the diagnosis of ADHD as well as differential diagnosis and comorbid disorders, have received minimal alterations in this 4th Edition update.
-However, a new Chapter 3 entitled “Special considerations across the lifespan” now highlights specific issues and factors from childhood (pre-school and school age) through to adolescence, adulthood and older adulthood, whereas in previous editions this was discussed in separate chapters for each age group (child, adolescent, adult).
-Chapters 4 and 5 on the psychosocial and pharmacological management of ADHD have been expanded upon and guidance has been significantly updated, and there is a new Chapter 6 entitled “Treatments requiring further research”, which looks at treatments that still require further research before any recommendations for their use can be made, such as omega-3 fatty acids, nutritional supplements, neurofeedback and chiropractic care.
+Chapters 1 and 2 of the CADDRA guidelines 2020 include diagnosis of ADHD, differential diagnosis and comorbid disorders.
+Chapter 3 highlights specific issues and factors from childhood (pre-school and school age) through to adolescence, adulthood and older adulthood.
+Chapters 4 and 5 describe psychosocial and pharmacological management of ADHD, and Chapter 6 includes treatments that still require further research before any recommendations for their use can be made, such as omega-3 fatty acids, nutritional supplements, neurofeedback and chiropractic care.1

-This update brings the guidelines further in line with the evidence that ADHD is a persistent disorder that results in impairment of varying levels throughout many patients’ lifespans.
-For example, Chapter 3 highlights special factors to consider in each age group, from prevalence to under-diagnosis in specific subpopulations, typical treatment adherence, accident rates and other risks, along with other specific points of interest.
-The updated guidelines also discuss the impact that ADHD may have across all areas of life, examining the effects on the individual, the family as a whole, school and education, work life, and healthcare and societal effects.
+The CADDRA guidelines 2020 state that ADHD is a persistent disorder that may result in impairment of varying levels throughout the lifespan.
+For example, Chapter 3 highlights special factors that may be considered in each age group, from prevalence to under-diagnosis in specific subpopulations, typical treatment adherence, accident rates and other risks, along with other specific points of interest.
+The impact that ADHD may have across all areas of life, including the effects on the individual, the family as a whole, school and education, work life, and healthcare and societal effects are also described.1

-The updated guidelines continue to maintain that ADHD requires a comprehensive, collaborative and multimodal treatment approach, including both psychosocial and pharmacological treatment options where appropriate.
-Chapter 4 describes how psychoeducation can help people with ADHD, discussing the key actions to take when treating a person with ADHD: discover, demystify, instil hope, educate, empathise, encourage, guide and motivate, show cultural and gender sensitivity, promote a balanced lifestyle and provide resources.
-Specific interventions are examined, looking at how they can best be implemented in the home, at school and in the workplace.
+The CADDRA guidelines 2020 highlight that ADHD requires a comprehensive, collaborative and multimodal treatment approach, including both psychosocial and pharmacological treatment options, where appropriate.
+Chapter 4 describes how psychoeducation may help people with ADHD, discussing the key actions that can be taken when treating ADHD: discover, demystify, instil hope, educate, empathise, encourage, guide and motivate, show cultural and gender sensitivity, promote a balanced lifestyle and provide resources.
+Specific interventions are examined, looking at how they may be implemented in the home, at school and in the workplace.1

-Chapter 5 examines the pharmacological side of treatment to complement psychosocial approaches where beneficial.
-As noted previously, the summary of treatment recommendations below is an overview of some of the updated treatment recommendations in the revised CADDRA guidelines.
-This overview is not exhaustive of all recommendations and should not be used as the basis to treat patients.
+Chapter 5 examines pharmacological treatment to complement psychosocial approaches where beneficial (Figures 1 and 2).
+As noted previously, the summary of treatment recommendations below is an overview of some of the updated treatment recommendations in the CADDRA guidelines 2020.
+This overview is not exhaustive of all recommendations and should not be used as the basis to treat ADHD.
 Please refer to the complete CADDRA guideline document available on the CADDRA website.
-Chapter 5 opens with an overview of first-, second- and third-line treatments, before discussing pharmacological prescribing in a stepped approach:
+Chapter 5 opens with an overview of first-, second- and third-line treatments, before discussing pharmacological prescribing in a stepped approach1:

-- Patient-related factors to consider include: age and individual variation; duration of effect required by timing of symptoms; concurrent psychiatric and medical issues; and physician, family and patient attitudes.
+- Individual-related factors to consider may include: age and individual variation; duration of effect required by timing of symptoms; concurrent psychiatric and medical issues; and physician, family and individual attitudes.

-- Take a structured approach to measuring treatment response, including:
+- Taking a structured approach to measuring treatment response is recommended, including:

 - Informal and formal observation and rating of improvements.